Glossop Tramways

 Glossop Tramways Tram No 3 in 1903

-A shot which was definitely taken on the opening day, this time of Tramcar No 3 at the Old Glossop terminus.
+A shot which was definitely taken on the first day of passenger operation (21st August 1903), this time of Tramcar No 3 at the Old Glossop terminus.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Glossop Tramways Tram No 3 in 1903

-A blow-up of the above photo showing the conductor and motorman; the former was apparently called 'Masher' Howard.
+An enlargement of the above photograph showing the conductor and the motorman; the former was apparently called 'Masher' Howard.

 Glossop Tramways staff photo

-A staff photo — undated, but probably taken in the mid-Edwardian era.
-There had clearly been a change of jacket style since the opening, though curiously, all the jackets are completely devoid of insignia; a possible explanation is that they had just been issued and new badges had yet to arrive, or alternatively, the old ones affixed.
+A staff photograph — undated, but probably taken in the mid-Edwardian era.
+There had clearly been a change of jacket style since the opening, though curiously, all the jackets are completely devoid of insignia.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Glossop Tramways Tram No 1 and crew